gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Deprecations

+#### The `useMavenMetadata` property for Maven repositories

+The `useMavenMetadata` property has been deprecated for resolvers returned by `repositories.mavenRepo()`.
+This property controls whether Gradle should search for a `maven-metadata.xml` file when attempting to determine the versions that are available for a particular module.
+The default value is `true`, which means Gradle will look for a `maven-metadata.xml` file and then fall back to a directory listing if not present.
+When set to `false` Gradle will use a directory listing only.

+Thanks to the various improvements we've made to make dependency management must more efficient, there is no longer a performance penalty for searching for the `maven-metadata.xml` file.
+This means this property is no longer useful and will be removed in Gradle 2.0.

 #### Task class renames

 To avoid ambiguity, the Java and C++ `Compile` task classes have been renamed.
 The Java `org.gradle.api.tasks.compile.Compile` task class has been renamed to `org.gradle.api.tasks.compile.JavaCompile`, and